Ernestine duchies: Surviving claimants

-Prince Andreas has two sons and a grandson.
-The line of succession is usually presumed to then go to the former Tsar Simeon II of Bulgaria (b.
+After Prince Hubertus, his son and his younger brother,. the line of succession is usually presumed to then go to the former Tsar Simeon II of Bulgaria (b.
 16 June 1937), who has three sons and seven grandsons, but his marriage to a daughter of a Marquess is possibly morganatic.

 When it became clear that Ernest II, Duke of Saxe-Coburg and Gotha would die childless, Edward VII renounced his rights to Saxe-Coburg and Gotha (but only to that duchy) to avert an undesirable personal union.
 The House of Windsor (whose original male line includes only the descendants of Edward's son George V since 26 April 1943) and the Royal Family of Belgium renounced their German titles in 1917 and 1920 respectively.
 Although whether this actually removed them from all Ernestine successions has been debated.
 All the surviving agnatic lines however include marriages that are (at least highly likely) morganatic.

-If only all the renounciations are ignored this adds Prince Richard, Prince Edward and Prince Michael before Simeon II and Albert II of Belgium after the Bulgarian line.
-If the equality of marriage is also ignored, this adds a further nine Britons before the Bulgarians and six Belgians after them to the list of Wettins.
-The most beneficial interpretations give the Saxe-Coburg-Gotha line 33 living non-morganatic agnates and the most restrictive gives it only five, who were born in 1937, 1943, 1975, 1977 and 2015.

-The Mountbatten-Windsors are not considered among the Ernestine Wettins at all due to both their cognatic descent and the fact Elizabeth II was likely a morganatic daughter due to her mother being the daughter of an earl.